INCOD3/AuthenticodeLint.Core/README.md

 not work.
 This project aims to not depend on any external libraries of the operating system, if possible.
 It includes a fully managed and platform agnostic PE reader, ASN.1 parser, and x509 parser.

-# Building

-This project depends on the alpha tools of .NET Core.
-It should be buildable with VS 2017, or VS for Mac Preview.

-As VS for Mac does not yet support Unit Test projects, tests can be run with the `dotnet test` command line.